voxel51/fiftyone-teams-app-deploy/helm/fiftyone-teams-app/README.new.md

     - Cannot run custom plugins
 1. Shared Plugins
     - Users may run builtin and custom plugins
-    - Requires creating a Persistent Volume backed by NFSwith the PVCs
-      - `teams-api` (ReadWrite)
-      - `fiftyone-app` (ReadOnly)
     - Plugins run in the existing `fiftyone-app` deployment
       - Plugins resource consumption may starve `fiftyone-app`, causing the app to be slow or crash
 1. Dedicated Plugins
     - Users may run builtin and custom plugins
-    - Plugins run in an additional `teams-plugins` deployment
-    - Requires creating a Persistent Volume backed by NFS with the PVCs
-      - `teams-plugins` (ReadWrite)
-      - `fiftyone-app` (ReadOnly)
     - Plugins run in a dedicated `teams-plugins` deployment
       - Plugins resource consumption does not affect `fiftyone-app`